nbarikipoulos/poppy-examples/README.md

 # poppy-examples

-A set of examples for the [poppy-robot-client](https://github.com/nbarikipoulos/poppy-robot-client)
+A set of examples for the [poppy-robot-client](https://github.com/nbarikipoulos/poppy-robot-client) dedicated to the Poppy Ergo Jr.

 <!-- toc -->